 How many students would be registered?

 How will the course use FHL facilities in the following categories?

 Occasionally we have courses ‘on the books’ for spring and fall quarter for which we do not yet have faculty lined up.
 The same may apply for our regularly-offered summer courses in Invertebrate Zoology, Marine Botany, Embryology, and Fish Biology.
-While exact 2018 courses have not yet been decided, if you have a quarter free from other responsibilities and would like to be considered to be an instructor for a pre-existing spring, summer, or fall course (usually at 50% FTE), contact Megan directly to see if there are openings.
+If you have a quarter free from other responsibilities and would like to be considered to be an instructor for a pre-existing spring, summer, or fall course (usually at 50% FTE), contact Megan directly to see if there are openings.